 Need a report that reflects how COVID-19 has impacted this market and its growth?

-The global enterprise resource planning market was valued at 39.65 billion in 2019, and it is expected to reach USD 65.2 billion by 2025, registering a CAGR of 8.66 % during the forecast period, 2020-2025.
+The global enterprise resource planning market was valued at USD 43.09 billion in 2020 and expected to reach USD 70.77 billion by 2026 and grow at a CAGR of 8.66% over the forecast period (2021 - 2026).
 Enterprise resource planning (ERP) is the integrated management of core business processes, which are often in real-time and are mediated by software and technology.
 ERP is usually referred to as a category of business-management software, typically a suite of integrated applications that an organization can use to collect, store, manage, and interpret data from various business activities